appgate/sdp-prom-monitoring/README.md

 ### Grafana
 Adjust any settings if required in grafana/config.monitoring:
 * The initial password can be replaced for user `admin`, but must match same one in `htapass/grafana_users`.
-You can later change and add users through the Grafana UI, and you always need to add them in the `grafana_users` as well.
+You can later change and add users through the grafana UI, and you always need to add them in the `grafana_users` as well.
-* Set the hosT name for Grafana: `GF_SERVER_ROOT_URL=https://grafana.${DOMAIN}`
+* Set the host name for grafana: `GF_SERVER_ROOT_URL=https://grafana.${DOMAIN}`

 ### Conkolla setup
 The conkolla can either connect automatically via:
 1. Connection definition from file
-2. Manually through the UI on agconkolla.${DOMAIN}
+2. Manually through the UI on `agconkolla.${DOMAIN}`
 3. By an API call/operator process

 Conkolla support [AWS KMS](https://github.com/appgate/conkolla#kms-external-encryptiondecryption-provider) and can be given a base64 encoded AWS KMS blob with the additional parameters to decrytp/encrypt.
-You must use `auto token renwel` such conkolla alway can fetch the data from the controller.
+You must use `auto token renwel` such conkolla always can fetch the data from the controller.
 Please read in the [conkolla doc](https://github.com/appgate/conkolla#prometheus-metrics) how to setup a conkolla user on the AppGate controller.

 In this example we are using a connections.yml file with a plain text password for simplicity.
 An example will follow on a separate page to set up with an EC2 instance, IAM role and KMS.
 Now, the configuration file `conkolla/connections.yml` can have an example setup:
 ```